WebEferen/calculations-json/README.md

   options: {
     headerLine: 0,          // header line number
-    contentStartsAt: 1      // line from where the content starts },
+    contentStartsAt: 1      // line from where the content starts
+    headerAsKey: false       // if want selected header to be the keys },
   excludedLines: [0,1]      // lines to exclude
 };